What is this about?

 Tasmanian Planning Commission

-The Tasmanian Planning Commission (TPC) provides a report on the draft amendment to the Minister.
+The Commission considers matters raised during the exhibition period and public hearings and provides a report on the draft amendment to the Minister.

 Making the amended policy, Status: Not started